Last updated: April 2026

 Saint Kitts & Nevis operates as a tax-neutral jurisdiction with no corporate income tax, capital gains tax, or dividend tax for licensed entities.
 However, you must register for local business licensing and comply with reporting requirements to the FSRC, though these do not incur income-based taxation.
 This makes SKN particularly attractive compared to jurisdictions like Cyprus or Malta that impose standard corporate tax rates.

-Forex licenses must be renewed annually with the FSRC, typically 60 days before expiration, and require submission of audited financial statements, compliance reports, and proof of continued capitalization.
+Forex licences must be renewed annually with the FSRC, typically 60 days before expiration, and require submission of audited financial statements, compliance reports, and proof of continued capitalisation.
 Annual renewal fees are approximately $2,500-$5,000 and must be paid regardless of trading volume or profitability.
-Failure to renew on schedule results in automatic license suspension and potential fines of $500-$2,000 per month of non-compliance.
+Failure to renew on schedule results in automatic licence suspension and potential fines of $500-$2,000 per month of non-compliance.

-The FSRC typically requires initial capitalization of $100,000 USD for standard forex brokers, though this may increase to $250,000-$500,000 if you plan to offer additional financial services or operate with higher client exposure.
+The FSRC typically requires initial capitalisation of $100,000 USD for standard forex brokers, though this may increase to $250,000-$500,000 if you plan to offer additional financial services or operate with higher client exposure.
 Capital must be maintained in an approved banking institution and verified quarterly through independent audits.
-Falling below minimum capital thresholds triggers mandatory license suspension and corrective action requirements.
+Falling below minimum capital thresholds triggers mandatory licence suspension and corrective action requirements.